Before you get started, this is not a prank or a joke, this is as serious as it gets.

 Up at 8:30, Breakfast was a piece of French Toast, Juice, and yes a cup of coffee.
 Discomfort standing but ambulatory.

 I skipped a few days due to doctors appointments

 He's eating well and the discomfort is slowly going away.
 We were out and about yesterday and ran errands, I'm not letting him go into stores dues to the flu running around, as that's all we need right now.
 Breakfast today will be corned beef hash and an egg.

 That past several days have been quiet.
 Kelley has been spending time on projects around the house, but still aware he has to be careful.
 Still on the 0 fiber diet and bathroom trips are more regular.
+Yogurt was the key to getting his shit together, sorry.
 The pain is still there but is slowly going away.
 We are still waiting for the biopsies to see what the next step will be.

 We found out today that it is stage 4 Colon Cancer.
 He sees Oncologists next Tuesday for a treatment Plan, which will be Chemo, but we are also going to try a natural way too.
 Anyways, the operation was a Right hemicolectomy.
 That's where they take the right side of the colon and remove it.

 It has gotten into other places too, like the Liver and Lungs.